rubo77/Lalumo/dev/plan.md

 - Added note: Strict chord/transposition persistence after errors is still not fully fixed and requires further debugging and refactoring.
 - Fix applied: after a wrong answer, replay now uses the persisted transposed root note (currentTransposeRootNote) instead of defaulting to 'C4'; plan to verify with further testing.
 - Fix applied: persistence bug after wrong answer is fixed; next step is verification.
+- Verified: strict chord/transposition persistence after errors is now fully fixed and consistent (both play button and error replay use the same persisted values).
+- Confirmed: In CSS, only the absolute path `/app/images/backgrounds/` works for background images due to webpack output structure; relative or webpack-imported paths (e.g. `./images/...`, `~public/...`) do not resolve as expected.
+- Multiple troubleshooting steps (relative, absolute, webpack module paths) were attempted for CSS backgrounds; only `/app/images/backgrounds/` is reliable for menu backgrounds in the deployed app.
+- After extensive troubleshooting, confirmed that only absolute paths work for CSS background images due to how Webpack handles asset resolution.
+- CSS background image paths must be absolute (`/app/images/backgrounds/`) to ensure correct resolution in the deployed app.
+- Troubleshooting steps included testing relative paths, absolute paths, and Webpack module paths for CSS background images.
+- The solution was to use absolute paths for CSS background images, as this is the only approach that works reliably due to Webpack's output structure.
+- The final solution was to update the CSS to use absolute paths for background images, ensuring correct resolution in the deployed app.
+- Menu background CSS selectors were refactored to use section IDs (e.g., #credits_partial, #imprint_partial, #privacy_partial, #referral_code_partial) instead of x-show attribute selectors for improved maintainability and clarity.
+- Responsive padding (desktop/mobile) was added for all menu background sections (settings, credits, impressum, privacy) in CSS for consistent layout across devices.

 ## Task List
 - [x] Add debug logging to show the actual transpose value used for playback